Denver mayoral candidate Leslie Herod said she 'transformed Colorado for the better'

 Though not an advocate of expanding the police force, Herod wants to get the public safety arm of the city back up to pre-pandemic levels — which may require a retooling of the budget.

-While homicides in Denver were lower in 2022 than preceding years, an unfortunate trend emerged: More young people were getting involved in violent crime.
+While homicides in Denver were lower in 2022, an unfortunate trend emerged: More young people were getting involved in violent crime.
 Just last week, one East High School student was shot as he sat in his car.
 Denver Police arrested two suspects, but the victim, a 16-year-old boy, remains in critical condition.

 “Our youths are scared right now, they’re going to school armed because they don’t feel safe,” she said.
 “I think we need to rethink and reanalyze why our youths are not utilizing the recreation centers as they used to be.”